 In principle, a prospective effectiveness test is performed when a derivative is designated as a hedging instrument.
 At every reporting date, the effectiveness of the hedge is reviewed and any potential ineffectiveness is determined.
 Ineffectiveness is measured by comparing the accumulated changes in the fair value of the designated hedging instruments since designation of the hedge and the accumulated changes in the fair value of the hedged item with reference to the hedged risk.
-A hypothetical derivative is used to determine the accumulated changes in the fair value of the hedge in the fair value of the hedge in the fair value of the hedge in the fair value of the hedged item with reference to the risk of a change in price.
+A hypothetical derivative is used to determine the accumulated changes in the fair value of the hedged item with reference to the risk of a change in price.